OLIMEX/PIC32-HMZ144/README.md

 3. Removed quartz Q1.
 Q1, C29, C32 and R30 were changed to NA - this is because of the errata sheets of both chips.
 Refer to 4;
 4. Added oscillator CD1 instead.
 CD1 is 24MHz oscillator;
 5. Q2, C30 and C31 were changed to NA.

+* Revision C2:

+  Only difference compared to C1 is a typo in the schematic values, R36 should be marked as 150 Ohm resistor.

+  No boards with R36 = 1.5k were ever produced.